To start using Sherlock, you will need:

 Linux distributions usually come with a version of the OpenSSH client already installed.
 So no additional software installation is required.
 If not, please refer to your distribution's documentation to install it.

-Windows 10 provides a feature called the "Windows Subsystem for Linux" (WSL).
-Please refer to the official documentation or this howto for installation instructions.
-Once installed, you'll be able to use the
+Windows also has a feature called the "Windows Subsystem for Linux" (WSL), which provides a Linux-like experience and make switching across systems more seamless.
+Please refer to the official documentation or this HOWTO for installation instructions.

 The two options above will ensure the best compatibility with the Sherlock environment.
 If you'd like to explore other avenues, many other SSH client implementations are available, but have not necessarily been tested with Sherlock, so your mileage may vary.